Seminars for research students

 This workshop focuses on effective reading strategies to help students become part of the research conversation in the Faculty of Education.
 This session also examines strategies to help students discover and demonstrate the value of their research study within the academic literature in the field.

-- Engaging in the conversation: Working towards your confirmation in Education
+- Working towards your confirmation in Education

 This workshop focuses on the technicalities of writing for pre-confirmation candidates.
 In particular, this workshop examines the structural mechanics of a research proposal and demonstrates examples of effective proposals in the Faculty of Education.